Ivo-Balbaert/The_Way_to_Jai/book/33_Graphical modules.md

 }
 ```
 In line (1) we define starting coordinates x and y for the left bottom point of the square. dx and dy are the increments, with which x and y are incremented each frame.
 To control its speed, we define a velocity parameter, to multiply dx and dy before adding them, see line (3).
 The square is drawn with `immediate_quad` from Simp, see line (4).

+> Note:
+> A quad in graphics programming is a four-sided polygon that can be used to represent a surface or a texture.
+Quads are often preferred over triangles because they can be subdivided into smaller quads for more detail.
+Quads can also be organized into quadtrees, which are data structures that divide a two-dimensional space into four regions recursively.
+Quadtrees can help with collision detection, image compression and rendering efficiency.

-Tp make the square bounce of the window boundary, we reverse the sign of dx and dy when the boundary is exceeded.
+To make the square bounce off the window boundary, we reverse the sign of dx and dy when the boundary is exceeded.

 The module Simp also contains some examples (_modules/Simp/examples_):
 - _example.jai_: this shows a window with a texture background and a colored rotating square in the centre;